arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Software Requirements

-To start with this tutorial, make sure to have your Portenta X8 running on the latest Linux image.
+Before you begin, verify that your Portenta X8 meets the requirements below.

 - Ensure your Portenta X8 has the latest Linux image.
 Check [this section of Portenta X8's user manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#portenta-x8-os-image-update) to verify that your Portenta X8 is up-to-date.

-***For the smooth functioning of the Portenta Hat Carrier with the Portenta X8, it is crucial to have at least Linux __image version > 746__ on the Portenta X8.
+***For the smooth functioning of the Portenta X8, it is important to have Linux __image version > 746__ on the Portenta X8.
 To update your board to the latest image, use the [Portenta X8's Arduino Wizard Experience](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing/#update-through-arduino-linux-wizard-experience) method or [manually flash it](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing/#update-using-uuu-flashing-tool), downloading the most recent version from this [link](https://downloads.arduino.cc/portentax8image/image-latest.tar.gz).***

 We will also need: